Lauren Dickerman, O.D.

-Dr. Lauren Dickerman graduated from New England College of Optometry Boston, May 2000.
+Dr. Lauren Dickerman graduated from New England College of Optometry Boston in 2000.
 Dr. Dickerman received a Masters in Organizational Psychology from Columbia University in 1992 and her Bachelor’s degree from the University of Massachusetts, Amherst in Biochemistry and Political Science in 1989.

-During her education, she worked in several Veterans Hospitals including the VA Boston, Brockton, and New Hampshire Veterans Hospital.
+During her education, she worked in several Veterans Hospitals including the VA Boston, Brockton, and New Hampshire.
 She also worked for Dr. Donald Korb, renowned contact lens specialist in addition to Ophthalmic Consultants of Boston.
 After completing her education, Dr. Dickerman worked for several years in local Optometry and Ophthalmology practices.

 In September 2002, Dr. Dickerman became the owner of Harvard Square Eye Care, Cambridge.
 Dr. Dickerman went on to open the Davis Square location in 2007, Central Square location in 2011, and then the Belmont location in 2015.
 Her first priority is patient care but is also head of Business Development and Direction, Employee Mentoring, and Human Resources.

 Dr. Dickerman is a member of the Massachusetts Society of Optometrist and American Optometric Association.
 Dr. Dickerman is an active member of Youth on Fire in Cambridge and Y2Y Youth Homeless Shelter in Cambridge providing free eye exams.
 She is also a Member of Flying Doctors providing eye care in Peru.